botlaram/docs/docs/kubernetes.md

 - **Delete**: When the reclaimPolicy is set to Delete, the PV is automatically deleted when the associated PVC is deleted.
 The storage resources associated with the PV are also deleted.

+#### PV and PVC

+**PersistentVolume (PV)**: A piece of storage in the cluster that has been provisioned by an administrator or dynamically through Storage Classes.
+PVs are used to store data persistently.

+**PersistentVolumeClaim (PVC)**: A request for storage by a user.
+PVCs abstract the details of how storage is provided and consumed, making it easy to request and use persistent storage in pods.

 ### [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)

 service account: user groups